 There are always a few small cons to every type of shipment, but luckily the list is very short for dry van shipping:

 All in all, dry van shipping continues to proves itself as one of the most affordable means of transportation that is able to accommodate both regional and short-haul shipments along with long-haul shipments.
-With dry van, you can worry less about the security and safety of your freight.
+With the dry van, you can worry less about the security and safety of your freight.
 If you’re considering dry van shipping, PLS Logistics offers dry van trucking services, including full truckload and LTL shipments.
 To learn more about dry van freight shipments, visit our website or request a free dry van freight assessment now.